xebia/Blazor-Bootcamp/labs/05 - Accessing Data/readme.md

 The `PersonEdit` component injects the `IPersonDal` service and uses it to get a person from the database.
 If the `Id` parameter is 0, a new person is created.
 If the `Id` parameter is greater than 0, the person with that ID is retrieved from the database.

+> ℹ️ **Important:** The `RendererInfo.IsInteractive` guard in `OnInitializedAsync` prevents data access during prerendering.
+This is critical because the `IPersonDal` service may not be available or may behave differently during static server-side rendering.

 The `PersonEdit` component has a `HandleValidSubmit` method that is called when the form is submitted.
 If the person is new, the `AddPersonAsync` method is called.
 If the person already exists, the `UpdatePersonAsync` method is called.

 The `PersonEdit` component has a `renderMode` attribute with the value `InteractiveServer`.
 This means that the component will be rendered using the server interactive render mode, so all the code runs on the server and the user has a highly interactive experience in the browser.